The Natural Geographic Divisions of Ecuador

 Food

-All food and culture on the Galapagos Islands arrived from the mainland in the last hundred years or so.
+All food and culture on the Galapagos Islands originate from the mainland in the last hundred years or so.
 That means some of the classic dishes might surprise you, like Seco de Chivo, a goat-meat stew.
 In fact, many of the foods on the Galapagos have their origins in the Pacific Coast culture of the mainland: ceviches, encocados, and grilled seafood.
 Moreover, because tourists love to eat what they know, there are plenty of places to buy hamburgers, pasta, and pizza.
 Therefore, the food on the Galapagos is best classed as international.

 Tourism